 Due to the fact that the emergency core cooling systems were assumed to be not available, the coolant inventory decreases continuously.
 The primary pressure still drops rapidly.
 After the appearance of the first vapor at the reactor outlet, the coolant flashed in the hot leg.
 After 38 s the pressurizer is completely empty.
 The state of the primary circuit after the depletion of the pressurizer is characterized by a counter-current flow.
 The vapor from the reactor outlet moves towards the steam generator and is condensed there.
 The condensate flows partially through the hot legs back to the reactor vessel.
 Only the remaining part of vapor condenses in the descending part of U-tubes and flows to the cold leg.
-Vapor appears in the cold leg of single loop after 42 s and of triple loop after 75 s respectively, and the liquid level in the cold leg decreases afterwards.
+Vapor appears in the cold leg of single loop after 40 s and of triple loop after 78 s respectively, and the liquid level in the cold leg decreases afterwards.
+This results in a reduction of the pressure difference (Fig. 5.90 and Fig. 5.93).
 The differences between the loops are mainly caused by the different secondary side parameters.
 Simultaneously, the primary temperature decreases and the heat sink in the steam generators loses effectiveness.
 Consequently, the primary pressure drop decelerates.
-When the primary pressure finally comes close to the secondary pressure at roughly 140 s, the condensation rate decreases and the level in the hot leg drops rapidly (Fig. 5.72).
+When the primary pressure finally comes close to the secondary pressure at roughly 140 s, the condensation rate decreases and the level in the hot leg drops rapidly.

 When the hot legs are depleted, the leak flow changed from two-phase mixture to vapor.
 Consequently, the pressure decrease was accelerated.
 This is caused by the increasing enthalpy losses via the leak.
 The intensification of the pressure drop initiated also an intensification of flashing in those parts of the circuit, which were still filled with two-phase mixture.
-The flashing in the cold leg causes a rise of the mixture level in its vertical part indicated by the pressure difference CLIDP17 and CLIDP28 for the intact and CLBDP11 for the broken loop (e.g. Fig. 5.75).
-Due to the mass losses, the mixture level started to fall again after several seconds.
-The decrease of the level was continuing slowly.
 As it is indicated by the measured differential pressures and voids, a cold leg loop-seal clearing does not occur.
 Therefore, the vapor generated in the loop seal has to flow towards the steam generator on the one side and towards the downcomer on the other side.
-The result is a reverse vapor flow through the steam generator, which is indicated by the temperatures at the inlet and outlet of the steam generator (Fig. 5.67 and Fig. 5.74).
+The result is a reverse vapor flow through the steam generator, which is indicated by the temperatures at the inlet and outlet of the steam generator (Fig. 5.85 and Fig. 5.92).
 The temperature at the inlet is a little bit higher than at the outlet because the vapor is heated by the secondary side.
 The vapor flowing towards the downcomer leads to a level decrease in the downcomer.
-The level reached the holes connecting the downcomer to the lower plenum at 182 s.
-At this time, an entrainment of vapor from the downcomer to the core is presumed, as indicated by the differential pressure across the lower core region (Fig. 5.76).
+The level reached the holes connecting the downcomer to the lower plenum at app.
+182 s.
+At this time, an entrainment of vapor from the downcomer to the core is presumed, as indicated by the differential pressure across the lower core region (Fig. 5.94).
 Finally, the inventory of the downcomer was pushed into the core simulator and out of the leak.

 As expected, when no emergency core cooling system is operating, an overheating of the fuel rod simulators can be observed.
-The first short temperature increase occurs near the outlet of the bundle at about 160 s when the hot legs were depleted.
-But this temperature increase reaches 70 K only, and the rod is cooled again due to the increased mass flow from the downcomer.
-The final rise of the maximum cladding temperature starts at 197 s, 10 s later than in the experiment, due to the larger core mass inventory in this period.
-At 219 s the temperature reached 723 K and the defined criterion to stop the calculation was reached (Fig. 5.77).
+The rise of the maximum cladding temperature starts at 187 s, 10 s later than in the experiment, due to the larger core mass inventory in this period.
+At 219 s the temperature reached 723 K and the defined criterion to stop the calculation was reached (Fig. 5.95).
+This is followed by a period of quenching before the temperature rises again.